Bitcoin, June jobs, Zoom earnings and Powell remarks top week ahead

 Stock and bond markets are closed on Memorial Day

-Financial markets are closed on Monday, in observance of the Memorial Day holiday, but the busy week will ramp up as investors get a wave of economic data including ADP employment, non-farm payrolls and the Beige Book, As well as another batch of key earnings.
+Financial markets are closed on Monday, in observance of the Memorial Day holiday, but the busy week will ramp up as investors get a wave of economic data including ADP employment, non-farm payrolls and the Beige Book, as well as another batch of key earnings.

 One of the biggest cryptocurrency events of the year, the 2021 Bitcoin conference, will also take the spotlight later this week.